biopsichas/swat_lt_stats_in/README.md

 - A running PostgreSQL database on the local machine.
 - Database connection details.

-### 4. Update `settings.R` in the River Modeling System
+### 4. Update `settings.py` in the River Modeling System
-Once the data is successfully uploaded, update the `settings.R` file in the river modeling system.
+Once the data is successfully uploaded, update the `settings.py` file in the river modeling system.
 Modify the following lines (around 633-640):

 ```python
 #